HimaniDas/Automation_Testing_for_Swag_Labs_Saucedemo_With_WebdriverIO/README.md

 # 🧪 Swag Labs Test Automation Suite with WebdriverIO

-This repository contains an end-to-end automation framework for testing [Swag Labs](https://www.saucedemo.com/) using WebdriverIO, Mocha, JavaScript, and Allure Reports.
+This repository contains an automation framework for testing [Swag Labs](https://www.saucedemo.com/) using WebdriverIO, Mocha, JavaScript, and Allure Reports.
 It follows the Page Object Model (POM) design pattern for better maintainability.

 ## ✨ Features